 Not The Go-To Person Anymore

 A marriage that contains underlying issues becomes apparent when your spouse stops being your go-to person and vice versa.
 In a healthy relationship, it’s normal to first go to your partner whenever you are experiencing something.
 It could be a rant you want to vent out, daily stories you want to share, or decisions you want to make.
 There’s an emotional feeling of wanting to secure a better judgment from your partner that makes you listen and feel comfortable.
 However, if one or both of you start seeking other person’s attention, then there’s a problem.
 It’s perhaps you lack communication, and you ignore the importance of honesty, openness, and a good conversation.
+“When you assume that you know what your partner is thinking or what he wants, you aren’t communicating,” according to psychotherapist Jeffrey S. Kaye on his website.

 Living Lives Separately